1 July 2026, 16:42

 • Mandate holders, parties, organisations and committed private individuals may freely adopt and adapt all texts.

-• Legal notice: IG Wild beim Wild accepts no liability for the legal correctness of submitted texts.
+• Legal notice: The IG Wild beim Wild accepts no liability for the legal correctness of submitted texts.

 • For questions about canton-specific adaptation: Get in touch →

-1. Foundations & Hunting in Switzerland
+1. Fundamentals & hunting in Switzerland

 2. Politics, lobby & media

-3. Hunting Methods, Safety & Technology
+3. Hunting methods, safety & technology

 These initiatives address concrete safety risks, health hazards and technical aspects of hobby hunting.
-Studies, accident statistics and legal foundations in the Dossier: Hunting Methods, Safety & Technology →
+Studies, accident statistics and legal foundations in the Dossier: Hunting methods, safety & technology →

 4. Animal dignity, images of violence & the psychological dimension